openkim/kliff/docs/source/installation.rst

 KLIFF requires Python_ 3.5 or newer.

-KLIFF is based on KIM, either to fit physics-motivated potentials archived on OpenKIM_ or to deploy the trained potential.
-To get KLIFF to work, the prerequisites kim-api_ and kimpy_ need to be installed first.
+KLIFF is built on top of KIM, either to fit physics-motivated potentials archived on OpenKIM_ or to deploy the trained potential.
+To get KLIFF to work, two prerequisite packages --- kim-api_ and kimpy_ --- need to be installed first.

 kim-api
 =======
-A detailed installing steps are provided at kim-api_, so please refer the instructions there to install.
+A detailed installing steps are provided at kim-api_, so please refer to the instructions there to install.

 .. note::
-    After installation, you can do
+    After installation, you can do ``$ kim-api-collections-management list``.
-    ``$ kim-api-v2-collections-management list``.
     If you see a list of directories where the KIM model drivers and models are placed, then you are good to go.
-    Otherwise, you may forget to set up the ``PATH`` and bash completions, which can be achieved by (assuming you are using Bash):
+Otherwise, you may forget to set up the ``PATH`` and bash completions, which can be achieved by (assuming you are using Bash): ``$ source path/to/the/kim/library/bin/kim-api-activate``.
+See the
-    ``$ source path/to/the/kim/library/bin/kim-api-v2-activate``
+    kim-api_ documentation for more information.

 kimpy
 =====
-kimpy_ is on PyPI, which can be installed simply by
+kimpy_ is on PyPI and it can be installed by

 .. code-block:: bash

-    pip install kimpy
+    $ pip install kimpy

 KLIFF